darkerego/vzvpn/README.md

 # License

 Feel free to use, modify, redistribute, or otherwise do whatever you want with this script.
-I only ask that you give the authors credit, as per the GPL licenes.
+I only ask that you give the authors credit, as per the GPL.